• Home

 Disney Seas the Adventure at the Garden Stage — the full Disney character lineup performing against a nautical backdrop.

-Remember is the show everyone needs to see.
-Created exclusively for the Disney Adventure, it's the first live Disney show anywhere based on Pixar's WALL-E. WALL-E and EVE come to life through stunning puppetry, journeying through scenes from The Little Mermaid, Aladdin, and Coco.
-I watched grown adults around me in tears.
-Multiple times.
+Remember is the show our team tells everyone to prioritise.
+Built exclusively for the Disney Adventure, it is the first live Disney stage show anywhere based on Pixar's WALL-E. WALL-E and EVE come to life through stunning puppetry, taking the audience through musical numbers from The Little Mermaid, Aladdin and Coco.
+We have watched grown adults openly cry.
+Several times.
+Scott Gustin called it one of the best live productions Disney Cruise Line has ever created — that's not hyperbole.
+The second Walt Disney Theatre show, Disney Seas the Adventure, is the same show on the Wish-class ships and is solid Disney musical fare.

-Avengers Assemble! is pure spectacle — stunts, pyrotechnics, and your favourite Marvel heroes battling villains on the Garden Stage.
-The kind of show where you genuinely forget you're at sea.
+Avengers Assemble! is pure spectacle on the Garden Stage — stunts, pyrotechnics, Marvel heroes against villains.
+The kind of show where you genuinely forget you are at sea.
+Our team has not yet seen a guest walk out unhappy from this one.

 Avengers Assemble show on the Disney Adventure — Iron Man, Captain America, and Marvel heroes at Stark Expo stage